 Denmark became a central topic during the Democrats' debate last week.
 Bernie Sanders calls himself a democratic socialist.
-Hillary Clinton loves Denmark but is dismissive of the idea that America can be Denmark.
-This inspired a number of articles by various commentators about the truth behind Denmark economic model (or the Nordic model more generally.)
+Hillary Clinton loves Denmark but dismisses the idea that America can be Denmark.
+This inspired several articles by various commentators about the truth behind Denmark's economic model (or the Nordic model more generally.)
 Progressives like the high taxes, low inequality, and high government spending.
 Conservatives counter by noting that the Nordic countries rank among the countries highest in free trade and low corporate taxes.
-I've been linking articles on Facebook but I thought this piece in Niskanen was the best.
+I've been linking articles on Facebook, but I thought this piece in Niskanen was the best.
 Double-Edged Denmark

 Right-leaning arguments about the free-market marvel that is Denmark cut both ways.
 Denmark shows us that a much larger public sector and a much more robust social-insurance system need not come at the expense of a dynamic market economy.
 In other words, Denmark shows us that capitalism and a large welfare state are perfectly compatible and possibly complementary.